 There are several all-in-one package tools that offer all the aspects of SEO listed above, including Semrush, Moz Pro, and Ahrefs.
 If you’re inclined, go explore all of them and see which feels like the best fit for you.
 In this guide, we’ll focus on Semrush: it’s the platform we use with our clients, and it has a “Site Audit” tool which is a great starting point for Squarespace website owners.

 The Semrush “Site Audit” tool is included in the SEO toolkit, highlighted on the Semrush homepage:

 The audit we’ll get set up today just covers the first item on this checklist of features: run a technical SEO audit on your website.
 But as you can see, you get access to a bunch of other powerful tools as well.

 Before we go any further, you’re probably wondering what this costs!
 Since you chose to use Squarespace, we’re guessing you’re willing to invest in a quality tool if it helps you improve your business, but don’t have the budget to hire a team of web developers and SEOs.

-The good news is that a SEMrush subscription is affordable.
-At the time of writing, the cheapest subscription plan costs $99/month, and you can get a 7-day free trial.
+The good news is that a Semrush subscription is affordable.
+You can get a 7-day free trial of the Pro Plan here.
 But wait!
-The best part for DIY website owners like you is that if you sign up for a free trial and then choose not to subscribe to a paid SEMrush plan, you get downgraded to a free SEMrush account after your trial ends which still gives you access to a ton of valuable features, for FREE!
+The best part for DIY website owners like you is that if you sign up for a free trial and then choose not to subscribe to a paid Semrush plan, you get downgraded to a free Semrush account after your trial ends which still gives you access to a ton of valuable features, for FREE!